 Debbie also runs Access the Dales, a non-profit organisation that aims to reduce barriers for people to access the outdoors and be more active, making sure that no-one is left behind, or excluded.
 They do this by providing all-terrain wheelchairs in different locations in the Yorkshire Dales and in the Forest of Bowland, by organising inclusive events and by offering inspiration for accessible activities.

-Debbie who is also an Ordnance Survey champion is commissioned by Bloomsbury Press to write a book highlighting the inspiring stories of individuals who have used the great outdoors to overcome adversity and was interested to her Maxwell’s story as an access champion and activist.
+Debbie who is also an Ordnance Survey champion is commissioned by Bloomsbury Press to write a book highlighting the inspiring stories of individuals who have used the great outdoors to overcome adversity and was interested to hear Maxwell’s story as an access champion and activist.

 SEM’s CEO said he was pleased to meet another access champion such as Debbie to walk and talk along the Old Roman Road, Lady Canning’s Plantation, Peak District National Park, Saturday October 12th 2024.